CigarsSmoker/Clone/Latest-user-agent-strings.md

 User agent strings used for spoofing are not updated automatically, this is your responsibility.
 So I will paste here updated strings, and your are free to update yours by cutting and pasting these in your dashboard.

-Volunteers are free to update when they think it's necessary.
+Volunteers are free to update this wiki page when they think it's necessary.
 Please keep the list below ten entries, beyond this is overkill.
 I use the site listed in there and just copy/paste the top-most ones.

 ##### 2015-05-11